2025–26 Cupa României

-The 2025–26 Cupa României is the 88th season of the annual Romanian football cup competition.
-It is sponsored by Betano and known as the Cupa României Betano for sponsorship purposes.
-The winner will qualify for the first qualifying round of the 2026–27 edition of the UEFA Europa League.
-The main competition will face teams from Liga I through Liga IV.
+The 2025–26 Cupa României was the 88th season of the annual Romanian football cup competition.
+It was sponsored by Betano and known as the Cupa României Betano for sponsorship purposes.
+The winners would qualify for the first qualifying round of the 2026–27 UEFA Europa League.
+The main competition would pit teams from Liga I through Liga IV.

 Schedule

-The schedule for this season of Cupa României was released on July 9.
+The schedule for this season of Cupa României was released on 9 July 2025.